npm package discovery and stats viewer.

 npx skills-package-manager add owner/repo/skills/my-skill

-npx skills-package-manager add https://github.com/owner/repo/tree/main/skills/my-skill#main
+npx skills-package-manager add https://github.com/owner/repo/tree/main/skills/my-skill

 # Direct specifier — skip discovery

-npx skills-package-manager add https://github.com/owner/repo.git#path:/skills/my-skill
+npx skills-package-manager add 'github:owner/repo#abc1234&path:/skills/my-skill'

 npx skills-package-manager add link:./local-source/skills/my-skill

-npx skills-package-manager add local:./.agents/skills/my-skill
+npx skills-package-manager add 'local:*' --skill my-skill

 npx skills-package-manager add ./local-source

-npx skills-package-manager add file:./skills-package.tgz#path:/skills/my-skill
+npx skills-package-manager add 'file:./skills-package.tgz&path:/skills/my-skill'

-npx skills-package-manager add npm:@scope/skills-package#path:/skills/my-skill
+npx skills-package-manager add 'npm:@scope/[email protected]&path:/skills/my-skill'

 After npx skills-package-manager add, the newly added skills are resolved, installed or registered according to their protocol, and linked to each configured linkTarget immediately.
+GitHub sources are written back to skills.json as pinned github:owner/repo#<commit>&path:<path> specifiers.
+The --copy flag is accepted for npx skills add command-line compatibility; SPM still keeps one canonical install directory and links configured agent targets from there.

 How it works